 Hong Kong activist Nathan Law says he was denied entry to Singapore

-Pro-democracy campaign says he held a valid visa and was given no reason for the refusal.
+Pro-democracy campaigner says he held a valid visa and was given no reason for the refusal.

-A pro-democracy activist who fled China’s crackdown on Hong Kong has said he was denied entry to Singapore after arriving in the Southeast Asian city-state with a valid visa.
+A pro-democracy activist who fled China’s crackdown on Hong Kong has been denied entry to Singapore.

 Nathan Law, a former lawmaker who left Hong Kong in 2020, said he was detained and later deported to the United States after landing in Singapore on Saturday to attend a “closed-door, invitation-only event”.